briancrink/dotfiles/.web/.privacy/readme.md

 - Notifications
 - Location

-## Modify:
+## Modify

 - IP Address
 - MAC Address -> MacChanger

-## Secure Device:
+## Secure Device

 - Flash drive
   - tiny
   - plug ’n play
   - easy to wipe
   - isolated environment
   - raspberry pi
   - services installed
 - Wipe drive
   - Effective use
     - destroys computer
     - fast ’n easy
     - delivers a negative 220 volt electrical charge
     - voltage must be negative
     - chips have over-voltage protection for positive current
     - simply fry’s
       - the USB port
       - part of the motherboard
   - Counter protection
     - negative voltage protection
     - use a powered usb hub thats acts as an intermediary

-## Wipe Device:
+## Wipe Device

 - Wipe Drive
 - the ole’ glass of water
   - only works in person
   - must have a glass of liquid in hand
   - must be prone to clumsiness
 - throw a brick at it
 - throw it out the window
 - throw it off a bridge